Santys/a_tale_of_iron/README.md

 ![](https://i.imgur.com/osVUlC1.png)

-A Tale Of Iron is an adventure in which you have to escape from a forest by defeating the enemies that appear in your way.
+A Tale Of Iron is an adventure in which you have to escape from the forest by defeating the enemies that appear in your way.

 ## Instructions
 Press 'D' to advance.